Generic Name: fulvestrant (ful VES trant)

 What is fulvestrant?

-Fulvestrant is used to treat some hormone-related breast cancer.
-Fulvestrant is also used in postmenopausal women whose breast cancer has progressed after treatment with other anti-estrogen medication.
+women whose cancer has progressed after treatment with anti-estrogen medication.

 Fulvestrant may also be used for purposes not listed in this medication guide.

 You should not receive fulvestrant if you are pregnant.

 Avoid getting pregnant or breastfeeding a baby for at least 1 year after you stop using fulvestrant.

 You should not be treated with fulvestrant if you are allergic to it, or if you are pregnant.

 Tell your doctor if you have ever had:

 You may need to have a negative pregnancy test 7 days before starting this treatment.

 Fulvestrant may harm an unborn baby.
 Use effective birth control to prevent pregnancy while using this medicine and for at least 1 year after your last dose.
 Tell your doctor right away if you become pregnant during this time.